yangliu28/swarm_robot_ros_sim/README.md

 This project starts after investigating several swarm robot platforms like Kilobot, E-puck, Jasmine, Alice, etc, and work on a novel swarm microrobot called [Inchbot](http://www.case.edu/mae/robotics/#modular) for a while, it would be interesting to see what these swarm microrobots can do as a collective under simulation environment like ROS.
 This project is also for the purpose of learning programming and various tools in ROS.

 ## Setup
 Have ROS Indigo installed and workspace setup.
-Clone this package at ~/ros_ws/src and build using catkin_make.
+Clone this package at ~/ros_ws/src and build with catkin_make.

 ## Demo tests
 In different terminals: